12 Bottle-Feeding Tips For Moms During Breastfeeding

-- When reading bottle-feeding tips for moms, it’s important to remember that many newborns breastfeed babies do not accept bottles at the earliest.
+- When reading bottle-feeding tips for moms, it’s important to remember that many newborns who breastfeed babies do not accept bottles at the earliest.
 They may take a couple of attempts before they get the hang of it.
 Hence, you must bear patience and continue to offer the bottle to your baby.

 - Before you go back to work, you must start bottle-feeding your child before two to four weeks.
 Because by doing this, you are allowing your baby to adjust to the habit of bottle feeding, and you will also be able to see whether your baby is taking the feed from the bottle effectively or not.
 It will also help you in beginning your journey of bottle-feeding your baby.
-Be ensured that your little one is calm and relaxed before offering him a bottle for the first time.
+Be sure that your little one is calm and relaxed before offering him a bottle for the first time.

-- If you are breastfeeding alongside, then the other bottle-feeding tips for moms is to use slow-feeding bottle nipples because it will allow your baby to drink milk at a slower pace.
+- If you are breastfeeding alongside, then the other bottle-feeding tip for moms is to use slow-feeding bottle nipples because it will allow your baby to drink milk at a slower pace.
 It will also help you in preventing the problem of gas among your toddlers.